asavransky/asavransky.github.io/README.md

 ## sub-pages
 https://www.learnhowtoprogram.com/user-interfaces/building-layouts-preprocessors/multi-page-html-sites
 i used this reference to help figure out how to add multiple pages to the site, it does a really good job of breaking down how to organize different pages.

+## references used
+- https://www.w3schools.com/css/default.asp literally all of this. i couldn't have done anything without this
+- https://www.w3schools.com/html/default.asp and this. life savers.